Skip to main content

 The Orion EU Critical Minerals Project is located in Jaén Province, Andalucía, Southern Spain.
-The Project includes 288 Spanish mining units (cuadrículas mineras) covering an area of 86.4km2.
+The Project includes 756 Spanish mining units (cuadrículas mineras) covering an area of 228km2.

-- Three target areas identified over a distance of 10kms
+• Three target areas identified over a distance of 12kms

 High-Grade Potential

-High-grade potential with samples delivering 45% Total heavy minerals (THM) Including titanium, zircon, hafnium and rare earth elements, including magnetic rare earth oxides (Neodymium, Praseodymium, Terbium and Dysprosium).
+High-grade potential with samples delivering 45% Total heavy minerals (THM) including rutile (titanium), zircon, hafnium and rare earth elements, including magnetic rare earth oxides (Neodymium, Praseodymium, Terbium and Dysprosium).

 Table 1: Table showing all assay results from 2020 rock chip channel sampling program averaging 500g each